ietf-rats-wg/eat/draft-ietf-rats-eat.md

 Some claims are "pluggable" in that they allow different formats for their content.
 The manifests and software evidence claims are examples of this, allowing the use of CoSWID, TEEP Manifests and other formats.
-A profile should specify which formats are allowed to be sent.
+A profile should specify which formats are allowed.
-A profile should require the receiver to accept all formats that are allowed to be sent.

-Further, if there is variation within a format that is allowed, the profile should specify which variations can be sent.
+Further, if there is variation within a format that is allowed, the profile should specify which variations are used.
 For example, there are variations in the CoSWID format.
-A profile that require the receiver to accept all variations that are allowed to be sent.

 ## The Constrained Device Standard Profile